Yesterday our opening worship in the park began with a welcome:

 let go of limitation

-trust what you cannot question
+trust what you cannot questiongod welcomes you

 welcome